 Welcome to my website!

 I am an Assistant Professor at the National School of Development, Peking University.

 My research agenda spans a range of development economics topics, including health, disaster, anti-poverty programs, and political economy.
 Methodologically, much of my work involves conducting randomized control trials in field settings and generating original data.
 I am currently running field experiments that help households cope with the HIV/AIDS pandemic and natural disasters.
 My research locations include China and Mozambique.

-A previous version under the title “Direct and Spillover Impacts of a Community-Level HIV/AIDS Program: Evidence from a Randomized Controlled Trial in Mozambique” is accepted based on pre-results review at the Journal of Development Economics, July 2019.
+A previous version under the title “Direct and Spillover Impacts of a Community-Level HIV/AIDS Program: Evidence from a Randomized Controlled Trial in Mozambique” is accepted at JDE based on pre-results review.
 [PDF] [ClinicalTrials.gov Registry] [AEA Registry]

 "The Value of Political Connections for Firms: The Case of Outside Directors in China."
 [PDF]